Hasintha-Nirmal/Hasintha-Nirmal.github.io/README.md

-I'll create a professional and dynamic GitHub profile page with animations and interactive elements.
+Professional and dynamic GitHub profile page with animations and interactive elements.